manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight() string attr -->

-Another way to use the second argument is to specify string attribute or field name without quotes.
-This way the supplied string will be highlighted against the provided query, however, field syntax will be ignored.
+Alternatively, you can use the second argument to specify a string attribute or field name without quotes.
+In this case, the supplied string will be highlighted against the provided query, but field syntax will be ignored.

 <!-- intro -->
 ##### SQL: